tytydraco/yessleep/out/Strange_letters_appear_around_my_apartment_.md

 I shine my phone light into the darkness, half-expecting someone to be staring back, or worse.
 I don’t know whether to feel relieved or shocked when the only monsters I can find are a few empty bottles and some crumpled cigarette packs.

 Whoever had left the letter was gone—or good at hiding.
 But they couldn’t have slipped by without me noticing.
 The bathroom faces the living room, by the front door.
 The floors creak and crack at the slightest step.
 The hinges cry and squeak with every motion.
 I am petrified at the thought that they could still be there, watching me.

 I mentally prepare myself to open the letter, scared at what I might find.
 I peel the fold, and lift the note.
-It reads: “It starts soon.”
+It is written in bright red, and reads: “It starts soon.”
 I am frozen.
 I have no clue what that could possibly refer to.
-I have no friends, family, or any correspondents at all.
+I have no friends, family, or any correspondents.

 Nobody would care if something happened to me.
 I’m not a member of any clubs or in any groups.
 I don’t even use social media much these days.
 I didn't sleep that night.

 Since then I’ve found letters tucked in my bookshelf, a few on the dash of my car, under my blanket, and even in my pocket.
 Most of them repeat the same line, while others appear blank.
 However, the most explicit message appeared in my hands while I was spacing off.

 One second I am staring out the window, watching the thunder roll by, the next I feel something sharp, almost tingly making contact with my fingers.
-It has the same eerie color and unnatural glow as the other letters, but the words are marked in a deep crimson serif.
+It has the same eerie color and unnatural glow as the other letters, but the name is marked in gold writing.

-I decide not to open it, but the morbid curiosity is driving me crazy.
-The texture is more abrasive than the others, and the material is much stronger, but I get it open.
+I decide I shouldn’t open it, but the morbid curiosity is driving me crazy.
+The texture is more abrasive than the others, and the material is much stronger, but I get it open anyway.

-Inside is a black card with gold writing that reads: “Can’t live with it.
+Inside is a black card with a much deeper crimson serif that reads: “Can’t live with it.
 Can’t live without it.
-Blank lines are what you look for, but you don’t see them the way you should.
-Not yet.”
+Blank lines are what you look for, but you don’t see them the way you should.”
 I stare at the letter, waiting for something else to happen.
-My heartbeat steadily rising, then slows.
+My heartbeat steadily rises, then slows.

 The room is so quiet—so still; chirps and whistles pause in retaliation.
 The TV turns off and the washing machine settles to a stop.
-I raise coffee to my lips, accidentally swallowing
+I raise coffee to my lips, accidentally swallowing too fast.

-too fast.
 It doesn’t burn, but my tongue tingles.
 My fingertips tingle.
 My ankles tingle.
 I stay on the couch, rocking back and forth, as my limbs begin to sensate uncomfortably.

 I feign little reaction.
 The room is feeling smaller and smaller with every passing tick of the clock.
 Then the silence ceases.
 The muted soundscape resigns to the hussle and bussle of cars honking, kids playing and birds cawing outside once more.
 Faux normalcy.

 The washing machine starts bumping the ground, shaking violently as if it were going to burst.
 The TV turns back on, but static reigns over the screen.
 Buzzing, cracking.
 I look back outside, and snow has begun to fall.
 Little drops paint the glass, crystallizing instantly on the cold surface.

 My misty breath obscures the image, so I wipe it with my sleeve.
 The snow is picking up faster, and the cars are lining up.
 The forecast didn’t anticipate heavy snow for another month at least.
 As quickly as I wipe away the condensation, it reappears.
-So I give up on people watching, looking to the television.
+So I give up on people watching, looking at the television.

 The static is like snow of its own kind, blending and melding together in an unpredictable sequence.
 I’m used to visual snow, clouding my vision with subtle specks of what can only be described as thousands of tiny particles.
 But staring at the TV makes that disappear for a moment, replacing it with it’s own malady.
 So I look into it, losing track of my surroundings.
 Focusing on something else’s perspective.

 The chaos of the TV static is more consistent than my own.
 By the time I realize what I’m doing, the image has already returned to normal programming, and it’s midnight.
 I am thirsty and very tired.

-I should feel disturbed.
-Life is mundane.
-Life is always drab.
+I should feel more disturbed right now.
+But life is mundane.
+Life is drab.
 Smooth, and easily digested.
 I am alone, and I know that.
 Now I am unsure, and that fear is new and colored.
 I finally got some genuine rest that night, passing out as soon as I fell to the bed.
 Dreams come and go without much recollection but that of a feeling—a feeling of relief.

 I open my eyes in short cycles.
 Sunlight bleeds intensely through the blinds of my window, hitting my face.
 The red light commits me to wake, and I yawn with applause.
 A smirk crosses my lips, basking the mood in satisfying warm tones from the sky.

 I yank open my curtains, eyes wide to the sky.
 I am bombarded by darkness and snow hurling at me through an open window.
 My smile creeps into a face of despair; the face of misunderstanding possessed by fear.
 I step backwards, my feet stumbling over a half-full bottle of liquor.

 I fall helplessly, hitting my head against the bed frame.
 Everything is fuzzy.
 Hazy.
 Everything dazed.
 I reach forward, grabbing at air.
 Currents whip and strike against my hands, keeping me down.
 I feel trapped.
 The thunderstorm is watching me, getting closer as I fall flat.

  I can no longer see through the blood pouring over my blurred eyes.
 I hear a squeak.
 My door opens.
 I imagine the letter in my head, and a voice repeating, “It starts soon.
 It starts soon.
 It starts soon,” the invader whispers into my ear.

 I throw myself at the voice, forcing my weight onto nothing; an apparition.
 I jump up, rising from my covers.
 I am drenched in sweat, not blood.
 I look to the left, and then to the right.